JainAbhi2411/DineQR/docs/prd.md

   - Success toast: 'Promotion [Name] updated successfully!'
   - Promotion card updates in dashboard
   - **Real-time WebSocket event 'promotion_updated' sent to customers**:
+    - Payload: { promotion_id, updated_fields, timestamp }
-    - Customer dashboards automatically update to reflect changes
+    - **Customer dashboards automatically update without page refresh**:
+      - Existing promotion card updates with fade animation to reflect new details
+      - Updated promotion highlighted with brief neon glow animation

-**D. Deactivate/Reactivate Promotion**\n- **Deactivate**:
+\n**D. Deactivate/Reactivate Promotion**\n- **Deactivate**:
   - Triggered by: Clicking 'Deactivate' button on promotion card
   - Confirmation modal: 'Are you sure you want to deactivate this promotion?
 Customers will no longer be able to apply it.'
   - After deactivation:
     - Success toast: 'Promotion [Name] deactivated'\n    - Promotion status changes to 'Deactivated' (grey badge)
-    - Promotion card moves to 'Deactivated' section
-    - **Real-time WebSocket event 'promotion_deactivated' sent to customers**:
+    - Promotion card moves to 'Deactivated' section\n    - **Real-time WebSocket event 'promotion_deactivated' sent to customers**:
-      - Promotion removed from customer'Offers' section
+      - Payload: { promotion_id, timestamp }
+      - **Customer dashboards automatically update without page refresh**:\n        - Promotion card fades out and is removed from 'Exclusive Offers' banner and Offers page
+        - If promotion was applied to items in cart, system displays notification: 'Offer [Name] is no longer available and has been removed from your cart'
 - **Reactivate**:
   - Triggered by: Clicking 'Reactivate' button on deactivated promotion card
   - After reactivation: